Monday, 28 August 2017

 The other gun was disabled by a shell and eventually Khudadad Khan’s own team was overrun.
 All the men were killed by bullets or bayonets except Khudadad Khan, who despite being badly wounded, had continued working his gun.
 He was left for dead by the enemy but despite his wounds, he managed to crawl back to his regiment during the night.
 Thanks to his bravery, and that of his fellow Baluchis, the Germans were held up just long enough for Indian and British reinforcements to arrive.
 They strengthened the line, and prevented the German Army from reaching the vital ports.
 For his matchless feat of courage and gallantry, Sepoy Khudadad Khan was awarded the Victoria Cross.

 The same website tells us that Khudadad Khan received his Victoria Cross from King George V on 26 January 1915.
-He received many other medals for his service in the army.
-In addition to that, he received 50 acres of land in Chak No. 25, near Rukkan, in district Mandi Bahauddin.
-After the retirement, he lived in the same Chak and died and buried there on 7 March, 1971.
+He was also awarded several other medals for his service in the army.
+In addition, he received 50 acres of land in Chak No. 25, near Rukkan, in District Mandi Bahauddin.
+After his retirement, he lived in the same village and passed away there on 7 March 1971.
+He is buried in the same place.

-Sepoy Khudadad Khan, 129th Duke Connaught’s own Baluchis, was the first Indian—and Muslim—to be awarded the Victoria Cross.
-This photograph was taken while he was recovering from his wounds at an Indian convalescent home at Barton-on-Sea. (http://www.militarytrader.com/jagfile/a-halloween-tale)
+Sepoy Khudadad Khan, 129th Duke Connaught’s own Baluchis, was the first Indian, and Muslim, to be awarded the Victoria Cross.
+This photograph was taken while he was recovering from his wounds at an Indian convalescent home at Barton-on-Sea.

 Victoria Cross of Subedar Khudadad Khan